Same-sex marriage in South Dakota: Native American nations

-Marriage statistics
+Demographics and marriage statistics

 In the first month of legalization, 40 same-sex couples were granted marriage licenses in the state.
 By June 26, 2016, 157 marriage licenses had been issued to same-sex couples in South Dakota.
-This made up around 2% of all marriage licenses issued in the state during that time, with a plurality in Minnehaha County at 40 licenses.
+This made up around 2% of all marriage licenses issued in the state during that time, with most issued in Minnehaha County.
 By June 2017, 283 same-sex couples had married in South Dakota.

 2018 estimates from the United States Census Bureau showed that there were about 1,500 same-sex households in South Dakota.
 The Bureau estimated that 77.8% of same-sex couples in the state were married.
+The 2020 U.S. census showed that there were 787 married same-sex couple households (340 male couples and 447 female couples) and 726 unmarried same-sex couple households in South Dakota.